-It is important not to ignore lumps and bumps, but to see a doctor who can clarify exactly what they are, and whether they require treatment.
+It is important not to ignore lumps and bumps, but to see a doctor who can clarify exactly what they are, and whether or not they require treatment.

-In medical terms they are normally referred to as tumours, which can be either benign or malignant.
+In medical terms they are normally referred to as tumour;, these can be either benign or malignant.

 Some examples of benign lumps include:

 - Cysts: fluid-filled lumps.
 The common sebaceous cyst is one example.